alexbiehl/Hamburg-Haskell-Meetup-25-March-15/README.md

-# A parser combinator example
+# Simple parser combinators with a JSON-alike example

 Can be run with `ghc Parser1.hs`